phetdam/npyglue/doc/npyglue-sil.md

 <!-- pygmentize: off -->

-This should print the contents of a NumPy `float64` array of standard normal deviates shape `(64,)`.
+This should print the contents of three NumPy arrays of standard normal deviates shape `(32,)` with identical values but with differing data types `numpy.float64`, `numpy.float32`, and `numpy.longdouble` respectively.